-The San Francisco office of Skidmore, Owings & Merrill LLP is the architect selected to design the new Modesto Courthouse.
+The San Francisco office of Skidmore, Owings & Merrill LLP is the architect selected to design the Modesto Courthouse.
 Established in 1936, Skidmore, Owings & Merrill LLP provides architecture and sustainable design services, as well as building services, engineering, and urban design and planning.
 The company has won numerous awards from the American Institute of Architecture as well as the American Architect Award from Chicago Athenaeum.
-Its projects have included the new courthouse for the Superior Court of San Bernardino County and the new federal courthouse in Los Angeles, both currently under construction.
-However, architectural design for this project has been delayed until Fiscal Year 2014-2015 because of the state’s funding crisis.
+Its projects have included the recently completed; new courthouse for the Superior Court of San Bernardino County and the new federal courthouse in Los Angeles.

 What are the key milestones in designing the courthouse?